clescot/kafka-connect-http/docs/http_sink_connector_settings.md

-# HTTP Connectors settings
+# Http Sink Connector settings

-Here are the settings to setup an HTTP Sink connector, and optionally an HTTP Source Connector, into a Kafka Connect cluster.
+Here are the settings to setup an HTTP Sink connector into a Kafka Connect cluster.

-### HTTP Sink Connector

-#### required parameters
+## required parameters

 every Kafka Connect Sink Connector need to define these required parameters :

 - *`connector.class`* : `io.github.clescot.kafka.connect.http.sink.HttpSinkConnector`
 - *`topics`* (or *`topics.regex`*): `http-requests` for example

-#### optional Kafka Connect parameters
+## optional common Kafka Connect parameters

 - *`tasks.max`*  (default to `1`)
 - *`key.converter`*
 - *`value.converter`*
 - ....

-#### publish mode
-controlled by the  *`publish.mode`* parameter : `NONE` by default.
-When set to another value (`IN_MEMORY_QUEUE`,`PRODUCER`), publish HTTP interactions (request and responses)
-- *`publish.mode`* parameter : `IN_MEMORY_QUEUE` publish into the _in memory_ queue, with a topology constraint : the source connector which consumes the in memory queue, must be present on the same kafka connect instance.
-  - *`queue.name`* : if not set, `default` queue name is used, if the `publish.to.in.memory.queue` is set to `true`.
-    You can define multiple in memory queues, to permit to publish to different topics, different HTTP interactions.
-If you set this parameter to a value different than `default`, you need to configure an HTTP source Connector listening on the same queue name to avoid some OutOfMemoryErrors.
-  - *`wait.time.registration.queue.consumer.in.ms`* : wait time for a queue consumer (Source Connector) registration. default value is 60 seconds.
-  - *`poll.delay.registration.queue.consumer.in.ms`* : poll delay, i.e, wait time before start polling a registered consumer. default value is 2 seconds.
-  - *`poll.interval.registration.queue.consumer.in.ms`* : poll interval, i.e, time between every poll for a registered consumer. default value is 5000 milliseconds.
-- *`publish.mode`* parameter : `PRODUCER` : use a low level kafka producer to publish HttpExchange in a dedicated topic.
-No topology constraint is required, but unlike other connectors (kafka connect handle that for us and hide it), we must configure the low level connection details.
-All settings starting with the prefix `producer.` will be passed to the producer instance to configure it.
-  - `producer.bootstrap.servers` : required parameter to contact the kafka cluster.
-  - `producer.topic` : name of the topic to publish httpExchange instances.
-  - `producer.missing.id.cache.ttl.sec` : parameter configuration of the _CachedSchemaRegistryClient_
-  - `producer.missing.version.cache.ttl.sec` : parameter configuration of the _CachedSchemaRegistryClient_
-  - `producer.missing.schema.cache.ttl.sec` : parameter configuration of the _CachedSchemaRegistryClient_
-  - `producer.missing.schema.cache.size` : parameter configuration of the _CachedSchemaRegistryClient_
-  - `producer.bearer.auth.cache.expiry.buffer.seconds` : parameter configuration of the _CachedSchemaRegistryClient_
-  - `producer.bearer.auth.scope.claim.name` : parameter configuration of the _CachedSchemaRegistryClient_
-  - `producer.bearer.auth.sub.claim.name` : parameter configuration of the _CachedSchemaRegistryClient_
-  - other parameters can be passed to the low level kafka producer instance.
+## optional Http Sink connector parameters

-### Metrics Registry
+### export metrics via a Metrics Registry

 metrics registry can be configured to add some metrics, and to export them.
 Metrics registry is global to the JVM.

+Both exports (JMX and Prometheus) can be combined.

+- JMX export
+  you need to activate this export with :
+  `"meter.registry.exporter.jmx.activate": "true"`

+- prometheus export
+  you need to activate this export with :
+  `"meter.registry.exporter.prometheus.activate": "true"`
+  by default, the port open is the default prometheus one (`9090`), but you can define yours with this setting :
+  `"meter.registry.exporter.prometheus.port":"9087`

+### expose some HTTP metrics

-Only _okhttp_ HTTP client support this feature.
+Only _okhttp_ HTTP client (default client) support this feature.

 #### add some HTTP metrics
-When at least one of the export is activated, a listener is added to the okhttp to expose some metrics as timers :
+When at least one of the export is activated (JMX or Prometheus), a listener is added to the okhttp to expose some metrics as timers :
 - `okhttp`
 - `okhttp.dns`
 - `okhttp.socket.connection`